 - Almost 60% say they never received any training when they transitioned into their first leadership role.

-No wonder 50% of managers in organizations are ineffective.
+No wonder 50% of managers in organizations are rated as ineffective.

-To better understand the challenges of first-time managers and to help them overcome the difficulties of their new leadership roles, we analyzed the challenges of 295 emerging leaders who came to our 3-day Maximizing Your Leadership Potential (MLP) program.
+To better understand the most common challenges of new managers and to help them overcome the difficulties of their new leadership roles, we analyzed the challenges of 295 emerging leaders who came to our 2.5-day Maximizing Your Leadership Potential (MLP) program.

 First-time managers find it difficult to transition from being a colleague to a superior, all while maintaining positive personal relationships and gaining respect.
 New skills include influencing, managing, and coordinating employees who are not in their direct line of authority.